entando/entando-docs/vuepress/docs/next/tutorials/backend-developers/generate-microservices-and-micro-frontends.md

 mkdir testProject && cd testProject
 ```

-2. Use `ent jhipster` to generate the project skeleton
+2. Use `ent jhipster` to generate the project skeleton using the Entando Blueprint
 ``` sh
 ent jhipster --blueprints entando
 ```